FOCAL (programming language): Comparison with BASIC

 Another major difference between the two is that FOCAL lacked inherent support for strings as data elements that could be assigned to variables.
 As was the case in early BASICs or FORTRAN versions before the addition of strings (in F77), this limitation was generally avoided through the use of literal strings in input and output commands.
 It was only when manipulating individual strings, or characters in them, that this became a significant problem.

 As string variables were not supported, inputting a string used a kludge that converted any characters typed in by a user to their numeric character value.
 For example, if one typed HELLO at an input statement, FOCAL would convert the H to "8", the numeric value of "H" in the PDP-8's six-bit character codes ("H" is the eighth letter).
 It would then interpret the "E" as starting an exponent, then it would try to compute "8" to the "LLO" power, which would take several seconds of CPU time and result in a value of 0.76593020E+103, not a helpful response.
 Nevertheless, by asking questions that would be responded to using single-letter responses, like "Do you need instructions, Y or N", programmers could test the result against known character values to produce what looked like character input.

+Prepending a zero to a string would coerce it to numeric, so programs could test for specific multicharacter strings using IF statements such as I (A-0BROWN) 1.00,2.00,1.00 which will branch to 2.00 if A = "BROWN" or 1.00 otherwise.
+However the program would throw an overflow error if the user entered text with unfortunately-placed 'E' characters.
+For instance, one could test for "BROWN" or "RED" but not "GREEN" or "YELLOW".

 FOCAL's PDP-8 implementation used a floating point representation that represented numbers as four 12-bit words, forty-eight bits in total, with thirty-six bits of mantissa and twelve bits of exponent.
 This allowed for both significantly higher precision and a significantly wider range of values than most contemporary interpreters, making FOCAL a reasonable choice for serious numerical work.
 This high precision, and good choices for default decimal output formatting, meant that difficulties with binary-to-decimal rounding were not evident to beginning users.
 For comparison, Microsoft BASIC initially used a 32-bit format, while later versions expanded this to 40-bits.
 Most BASICs had problems with rounding that led to simple equations resulting in tiny non-zero remainders.

 It is generally agreed that FOCAL was more efficient in its use of resources than comparable BASIC systems.
 On a typical machine of the day, often with 6 to 24 kilobytes of magnetic-core memory, FOCAL could handle larger and more complex programming tasks than BASIC.